 The healthcare sector, like any other sector, is undergoing massive digitalization to increase accessibility and increase information sharing for better patient care.
-The side effect of this is an increase in the attack surface.
-Security knowledge and awareness, as well as budget, are often in short supply.
+The

-Data is not the only concern either.
-Medical devices, such as heart rate monitors or insulin pumps, were designed to serve a medical purpose.
-Yet security is often not considered enough.
-The devices themselves might not have data storage capabilities, but they still provide an entry point to servers and other network devices that do store sensitive data and are often critical to the operation of a medical facility.
+While there is anecdotal evidence that activity by various side effect of this is an increase in the attack surface. actors, including state-sponsored groups, is accelerating Security knowledge and awareness, as well as budget, currently, the reality is that healthcare-related industries are often in short supply. have been highly targeted for a long time before this current crisis.
+Our 2019 study on the subject shows that Data is not the only concern either.
+Medical devices, such medical records have a higher value than other PII on as heart rate monitors or insulin pumps, were designed the black market, and of course medical services have to serve a medical purpose.
+Yet security is often not been targeted due to the valuable intellectual property considered.
+The devices themselves might not have data they hold, and because frankly they have proven to be storage capabilities, but they still provide an entry point to a soft target for even the simplest attack vectors, like servers and other network devices that do store sensitive ransomware. data and are often critical to the operation of a medical facility.